masc-ucsc/docs/docs/pyrope/02-basics.md

 An identifier is any non-reserved keyword that starts with an underscore or an alphabetic character.
-Since Pyrope is designer to support any synthesizable Verilog automatic translation, any sequence of characters between \` can form a valid identifier.
-This is needed because Verilog has the \\ that builds identifiers with special characters.
-The \` has the same escape sequence as strings with double quote (`"`) but it also has the \\\` escape sequence.
+Since Pyrope is designer to support any synthesizable Verilog automatic translation, any sequence of characters between backticks (\`) can form a valid identifier.
+The identifier uses the same escape sequence as strings.

 ```
 `foo is . strange!\nidentifier` = 4
 `for` = 3
 ```

-Using the \` allows to have reserved keywords as identifiers.
+Using the backtick, Pyrope can use any string as an identifier, even reserved keywords.
+Identifiers are case sensitive like Verilog, but the compiler issues errors for non \` escaped identifiers that do not follow these conditions in

-Identifiers are case sensitive like Verilog, but the compiler issues errors for non \` escaped identifiers that do not follow these conditions in order:
+order:

 * Identifiers with a single character followed by a number can be upper or lower case.
 * An all upper case variable must be a compile time constant `comptime`.
 * Types should either: (1) start the first character uppercase and everything else lower case; (2) be all lower case and finish with `_t`.
-* All the other identifiers that start with a alpha character `[a-z]` are always lower case.
+* All the other identifiers that start with an alpha character `[a-z]` are always lower case.

 ## Semicolons